-Today, Jacob Morgan is a trained futurist and one of the world’s leading authorities on leadership, the future of work, employee experience, and leadership.
-He speaks in front of tens of thousands of people each year and his content is seen over a million times a year.
-Jacob is the best-selling author of four books: The Future Leader (Wiley 2020) The Employee Experience Advantage (Wiley, 2017), The Future of Work (Wiley, 2014), and The Collaborative Organization (McGraw Hill, 2012).
+Today, Jacob Morgan is a trained futurist and one of the world’s leading authorities on leadership, the future of work, and employee experience, He speaks in front of tens of thousands of people each year and his content is seen over a million times a year.
+Jacob is the best-selling author of five books: Leading With Vulnerability (Wiley 2024), The Future Leader (Wiley 2020) The Employee Experience Advantage (Wiley, 2017), The Future of Work (Wiley, 2014), and The Collaborative Organization (McGraw Hill, 2012).
 He speaks at over 50 conferences a year including TED Academy which is one of the largest TED events in the world.
 In addition Jacob provides advisory and thought leadership services to various organizations around the world.

 Jacob’s mission and passion is to create great leaders, engaged employees, and future-ready organizations and everything he does is based on those three pillars.
 His work has been endorsed by Adam Grant, Seth Godin, Marshall Goldsmith and the CEOs of Best Buy, Cisco, SAP, Mastercard, KPMG, Yum!
 Brands, The Ritz Carlton, Whirlpool, Yum!
 Brands, Atari, and countless others.

 He has contributed to and been cited in publications such as Cosmopolitan, The Wall Street Journal, NPR, CNN, Glamour, the MIT Sloan Management Review, USA Today, and The Harvard Business Review.